by Candi Helseth

 West Virginia CARDIAC Project Has National Reach

 In 2011, the American Academy of Pediatrics (AAP) adopted new guidelines recommending that children nationwide between 9 and 11 be screened at least once for high cholesterol and again between ages 17 and 21.
-The recommendation is based on a scientific data study of 20,000 school children enrolled in the CARDIAC (Coronary Artery Risk Detection in Appalachian Communities) Project (Rural Monitor, Winter 2011).
+The recommendation is based on a scientific data study of 20,000 school children enrolled in the CARDIAC (Coronary Artery Risk Detection in Appalachian Communities) Project (Rural Monitor, Winter 2011, no longer available online).
 CARDIAC founder Dr. William Neal said the national data confirmed that a small percentage of children who do not meet targeted screening guidelines based on familiar risk factors can still have high enough cholesterol levels to merit consideration of treatment with cholesterol lowering medication.

 CARDIAC has screened more than 140,000 West Virginia school children since the program’s inception in 1998.
 The statewide program does screenings at certain grade levels for cholesterol, height and weight, BMI (Body Mass Index), blood pressure, and other risk factors.
 Children whose screenings identify issues that increase risk of chronic disease are referred for intervention.